BearGuy/peterkins.dev/content/blog/wasm-qrscanner/index.md

 Most QR scanners are going to put a dark filter over the screen except for a square in the middle.
 This is the target that the user is supposed to line up the QR code with.
 This sort of styling has a purpose, it's there to provide intuitive knowledge of how to use the scanner for first time users.

-We'll want to edit our QRScanner component's `render` function to add the neceessray elements:
+We'll want to edit our QRScanner component's `render` function to add the necessary elements:

 ```tsx
 // src/components/QRScanner.index.tsx